wangziqi2013/wangziqi2013.github.io/ziqiw.md

 **OS Kernel** I am interested in implementing my own operating system kernel from the scratch, using a mixture of C and assembly.
 I have made several attempts since undergraduate.
 In my last try, I successfully implemented the bootloader, the keyboard driver, the character-based video driver, and some common facilities.
 I was stuck, however, on the file system part.
+I could not figure out the best way of buffer management, and failed to build a working file system on top of that.
+This unfinished project is currently hosted on my [Github](https://github.com/wangziqi2016/Kernel) {% include icon-github.html username="wangziqi2016" %}.